 Can I bleach linen fabric?

 – You can only bleach white linen pieces.
 Do not bleach the colored items.

 – It is recommended to use oxygen-based bleaching agents.

 – Do not use chlorine-based bleach.
 It changes the hue of white fabrics and weakens the fiber, which results in quick weariness and even ripping.

 – If you cannot get rid of the stains, it is best to use dry-cleaning and leave it to professionals to take the best care of your linen pieces.
-That way you can rest assured that any stains will be removed safely and protectively of the linen fabric.
+That way, you can rest assured that any stains will be removed safely and protectively from the linen fabric.